 The Saturnalia was a festival which began around the 17th of December, many of its elements (partying and gifts) have been linked to events of December in the modern day.
 But what went on exactly?
 Just in case you are interested, you can also read about a Greek midwinter festival called the Haloa which easily rivalled the Saturnalia.

 The main character involved in all of this was the god Saturn, primarily an agricultural deity, but with one key association that ran throughout the Saturnalia.
 According to myth he presided during the Golden Age, an era in which all people were equal and times were good.
 This notion of equality manifested itself in one of the most famous aspects, slaves being given their freedom.
 But as I’ll point out, this may not have been as it seemed.

-The original Saturnalia was dated by Livy to when Saturn had his temple dedicated, around 497 BCE.
+The original Saturnalia was dated by Livy to when Saturn had his temple dedicated, around 497 BC.
 It was an old festival but how it originally manifested is lost to us.
 In fact, we lack any overriding description of the Saturnalia, even in the Imperial period.
 What we are left with are accounts, quips, complaints and commentary which begins (as with much of Rome’s history) in the centuries leading up to the Imperial period.

 That said not all is lost – the opening ceremony of the festival was a sacrifice to Saturn at his temple.
 It’s relatively safe to assume that this was how the festival had always started.
 Even so there were later tweaks, Cato the Elder was said to have made a comment about a Greek element being added to it, presumably the non-Roman practise of the priests making the sacrifice with their heads uncovered.
 The early Saturnalia may have been a relatively simple affair; a sacrifice, feast and some form of temporary liberation for the slaves.
-But in 217 BCE a new element was added – the lectisternium.
+But in 217 BC a new element was added – the lectisternium.

 The temple of Saturn in Rome.